scaleupstack/reflection/README.md

 * **Performance:** Reflection is slow if you instantiate it continuously.
 If you rely on reflection heavily to inspect the same type of classes in one request over and over again, then caching of the created Reflection classes helps a lot.

-* **Convenience:** Instead of dealing with the object graph of Reflection classes, a facade offers convenient methods to retrieve PHP Reflection classes, and getting/setting (non-public) properties of an object.
+* **Convenience:** Instead of dealing with the object graph of Reflection classes, a facade offers convenient methods to

+  * retrieve PHP Reflection classes,
+  * getting/setting static and non-static properties of an object or class,
+  * invoking static and non-static methods of an object or class.

 ## Installation